AIOU To Award Cash Prizes To Winners Of Independence Day Celebrations - UrduPoint

 Rana Tariq Javed, Director, Directorate of Students Advisory and Counseling Services informed that all the position holders of said above competitions, have been informed to participate in the ceremony via SMS, telephone calls and emails.

-Prof Dr Zia Ul-Qayyum, Registrar, Raja Umer Younus, Director Student Afaairs, Rana Tariq Javed, faculty member and principal officers would attend the ceremony.
+Prof Dr Zia Ul-Qayyum will preside over.
+Registear, Raja Umer Younus, Director Student Afaairs, Rana Tariq Javed, faculty member and principal officers will attend the ceremony.

-A documentary based on August celebrations would also be presented for the audience.
+A documentary based on August celebrations will also be presented for the audience.